demarcog/Clipper/help/source/manual.rst

 '''''
 1) Set a layer active and select a clipping/cutting feature otherwise the plugin will complain about no active layer found or no selected feature found.

-2) Click on the plugin button in plugins toolbar or access :guilabel:`Clipper` plugin, going to :menuselection:`Plugins -->Clipper --> Clipper`.
+2) Click on the plugin button in plugins toolbar or access :guilabel:`Clipper` plugin, going to :menuselection:`Vector -->Clipper --> Clipper`.

 3) Check  for the result in Map Canvas and if it is satisfactory save edits.

+version 0.2 lets you preview polygon intersecting features in a memory layer accessing :guilabel:`Clipper / Preview` plugin, going to :menuselection:`Vector -->Clipper --> Intersection Preview`.
 Any contribution is most appreciated.

 Giuseppe De Marco